Get all your news in one place.

 Why the TikTok logo works

-For most TikTok users, the TikTok logo's resemblance to a 'D' and its representation of the meaning of 'Douyin' is irrelevant since they're unaware of the TikTok logo's history and even the existence of the Chinese app.
-But yet still the logo seems to work perfectly despite the fact that it was apparently created in-house by an unnamed designer rather than by a branding agency.
+For most TikTok users, the TikTok logo's resemblance to a 'D' and its representation of the meaning of 'Douyin' is irrelevant since they're unaware of the TikTok logo's history and the existence of a Chinese app with a different name.
+And yet the logo seems to work perfectly despite being created in-house and before TikTok even existed.

-It does so because perhaps even without knowing it, the designer used classic rules of logo design and colour theory.
-The design is simple, clean and easy to interpret and remember.
-Meanwhile, black and white are bold, clear contrasting colours, while cyan and fuchsia, close to magenta, are complementary colours that create dynamic accents around the edge of the logo, adding depth and making the 2D design look more 3D through the evocation of anaglyph 3D images.
+Black and white are bold, clear contrasting colours, while cyan and fuchsia, close to magenta, are complementary colours that create dynamic accents around the edge of the logo, adding depth and making the 2D design look more 3D through the evocation of anaglyph 3D images.
+The result is a design that captures the platform's slightly rebellious energy while looking different from other, more staid social media apps.

 Looking to improve your own TikTok videos?
-One of the best ring lights can make a big difference when it comes to getting the right lighting.
+One of the best ring lights can make a big difference.

 Sign up to read this article